Driving in Portugal

 3- Though improving their behaviour in the roads, the Portuguese are "nervous" and competitive in their cars.
 If you're Latin, it will be easy, but if you come from a calmer country you may feel uncomfortable.

-4- The road signs are acceptable in highways and the new roads, but absent or confusing in most of the old roads.
+4- The road signs are acceptable in highways and the new roads, but absent or confusing in most of the old roads, and inside cities.

 5-To leave a car unattended uses to be safe in the small towns, but increasing the risk as the town grows, specially with goods seen through the windows.